Rio Grande do Sul: Phonemes of Porto-alegrense Portuguese

-The dialect of the Pampas had suffered a stronger influence of Spanish language, while the dialect of Porto Alegre suffers modern influences of the Southeastern varieties.
+The dialect of the Pampas had experienced a stronger influence of Spanish language, while the dialect of Porto Alegre suffers modern influences of the Southeastern varieties.

 Also, the vowel nasalization in Porto-alegrense Portuguese is far different from that seen in French, for example.
 In French, the nasalization extends uniformly through the entire vowel.
 In Porto Alegre, the nasalization begins almost imperceptibly, and then gets far stronger in the end of the vowel, therefore being closer to the nasalization of Hindi-Urdu phonology (see Anusvara).
 In some cases, the nasal archiphoneme actually represents the addition of a nasal consonant, like [m, n, ŋ, ȷ̃, w̃, ɰ̃].